You have until April 15 to lower your taxable income. Here's how

-If you’re like most of us, you watched your New Year’s resolutions wither away last year.
-All the grand plans you had for 2016— saving for retirement, bolstering a college tuition fund, have been dead for months now.
+Updated on Dec.
+11, 2018: If you’re like most of us, your New Year’s resolutions wither away every year.
+As you approach Dec.
+31, all the grand plans for 2018 — saving for retirement, bolstering a college tuition fund — turn into a pipe dream.

 The year is gone.
 You didn’t contribute like you should have, and you’ve even lost out on some tax breaks.
 Or have you?

 Good news!
 You’ve still got time to make some last-minute moves in 2019 that'll lower your overall income tax liability for 2018.
 Seriously.
 Contributions made to certain investment accounts can be retroactively counted for the outgoing year if you make them before the April tax filing deadline.

 Even though we’re headed into 2019, 2018 isn’t truly over and done — at least not as far as your taxes are concerned.
 You still have to file them.
 And you have until April 15 to do so this year.
 The Interal Revenue Service lets you make some money moves right up until your tax return is due.
 And some states also have extended deadlines for certain line items that can lower what you owe them.

 As we barrel toward April, consider contributions to these accounts, then deduct them on your 2018 tax returns.

 The good thing about IRAs is they’re one of the tax-deferred vehicles that don’t have a deposit cutoff of Dec.
 31. So if you had been wanting to contribute more and assumed you were done for 2018, you still have the first quarter of 2019 to add to your account.